Child Development and Parenting

 - Have your baby’s mouth checked by their doctor or a dentist by age 1.
 Early care will help prevent dental disease and protect your child’s health.

 - Check your baby’s teeth often yourself.
 Lift your child’s lip and look for white spots on the teeth or changes in the gums.
-Talk with your baby’s doctor if you notice any problems.
+Talk with your baby’s doctor or your own dentist if you notice any problems.

 Can babies get cavities?